GSA/open-gsa-redesign/_apidocs/entity-api.md

 This content is currently not Firefox compliant.
 Please access via Chrome or Internet Explorer.
 ## Overview
 **Important Note:** The specifications on this page are for a soon to be released API.
-Check back here or be in contact with IAE for the release date and testing sessions.
+Check back here or be in contact with IAE for the release date and testing sessions.<br/><br/>
 The Entity Management API will allow users to request Public Entity Information based on various optional request parameters.